EU-India Strengthen Collaboration on CBAM

 Technical meetings with India’s Ministry of Energy will continue, with a CBAM transition assessment report due to be submitted to the European Council and Parliament by the end of next year.
 This report will be available publicly for Indian industries and authorities to review and comment on.

-Both parties also expressed mutual interest in cooperating on carbon trading markets, pricing mechanisms, energy efficiency, renewable energy, and clean technology.
+Both parties also expressed mutual interest in cooperating on carbon trading markets, price mechanisms, energy efficiency, renewable energy, and clean technology.
 The EU plans to consult with major Asian trading partners, including South Korea and Japan, on CBAM, with both countries committed to addressing related uncertainties.

 Last month, trade talks in New Delhi aimed at mitigating the impact of expanded safeguards and tariffs on certain steel imports did not result in an agreement.
 India had sought equivalent concessions and trade compensation from the EU but was unsuccessful.